MAC1440/studio/README.md

 ## Important: Enabling Email Features

-For features like "Forgot Password" and email notifications to work, you must configure your Firebase project and your deployment environment.
+For features like "Forgot Password" and email notifications to work, you must configure your Firebase project.

-### 1. Configure Firebase for Password Resets
+### Configure Firebase for Password Resets

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
 2. Select your project (`kanban-b3129`).